acwatt/beecensus/README.md

 ## Programming Outline
 Phase 1: Using as few images as possible, build entire process, end-to-end.
-Test edge cases.
+Create training data and test edge cases.

 Phase 2: Apply process to a county in Pennsylvania (or other state with a lot of ground truth data available from BIP).
-   Train more and make corrections.
+   Create more training data, train on more images, and make corrections.

 Phase 3: Apply process to Pennsylvania (or whichever state we choose).